superm1/amd-debug-tools/README.md

         --enable    Enable BIOS AML tracing
         --disable   Disable BIOS AML tracing

+The following optional arguments are supported for this command:

+        --log LOG   Location of log file

 ### `amd-bios parse`
 Parses a kernel log that contains BIOS AML debug logging and produces a report.